-

 - Pelvic exenteration is performed in specific recurrent cervical cancer cases, removing multiple organs and tissues in the pelvic region.

-- Sentinel lymph node mapping and biopsy is a procedure that may be used for certain cases of stage I cervical cancer to assess lymph node involvement.
+- Sentinel lymph node mapping and biopsy is a procedure that may be used for certain cases of stage I cervical cancer to assess lymph node involvement. - Two common types of radiation therapy for cervical cancer

 are external beam radiation and brachytherapy.